 SCORE's partners include The Royal Society, the Association for Science Education (ASE), the Institute of Physics (IOP), The Royal Society of Chemistry and the Society of Biology.
 SCORE has produced 'a set of resourcing benchmarks for teachers and school practitioners to use when planning science budgets and equipping classrooms'.
 Click here to access their bench marks.

-Our equipment lists have the following column headings:
+each worksheet have the following column headings:

 Vicphysics Teachers' Network Inc. is unable to continue the Equipment Grants Scheme at this stage.